What Is Pregnancy/Prenatal Massage?

 During pregnancy, the body goes through major changes.
-Specialized massage therapy during or after pregnancy (prenatal or postnatal massage) is often referred to as pregnancy, or prenatal massage.
+Specialized massage therapy during or after pregnancy is often referred to as pregnancy, or prenatal massage.
 This type of massage can assist in:

 - Stress Reduction